Unit Linked Investments

 Types of Fund Available

-Investing in unit linked funds usually gives you a wide choice of where you would like your money invested.
+Investing in unit linked funds can usually give you a wider choice of where you would like your money invested.

 It is possible to take out savings plans or invest lump sums into unit linked funds operated by life assurance companies, pension companies, offshore companies, units trust firms, investment trust companies, oeics, reits and many more.